 Women’s History Month is one of the most important celebrations in the equality calendar.
-The event recognises the achievements of female academics, adventurers and activists, who have defined society as we know it but are regularly left out of school curriculums and industry discussions.
+The event recognises the achievements of female academics, adventurers and activists, who have defined society as we know it but are regularly left out of school curricula and industry discussions.

 In the workplace, it is essential to celebrate Women’s History Month, as it sets a precedent for inclusion and empowers your female employees.